Kefeng-Duan/TensorRT-LLM/docs/source/blogs/Best_perf_practice_on_DeepSeek-R1_in_TensorRT-LLM.md

 #### 2. Download the DeepSeek R1 models

-For NVIDIA Blackwell GPUs, its recommended to use the [FP4 quantized version of DeepSeek R1](https://huggingface.co/nvidia/DeepSeek-R1-FP4) to get the best performance.
+For NVIDIA Blackwell GPUs, it's recommended to use the [FP4 quantized version of DeepSeek R1](https://huggingface.co/nvidia/DeepSeek-R1-FP4) to get the best performance.
-For NVIDIA Hopper GPUs, its recommended to use the FP8 version of the DeepSeek R1 model.
+For NVIDIA Hopper GPUs, it's recommended to use the FP8 version of the DeepSeek R1 model.

 ```bash
 # Replace with your actual path